15th Annual

 For the People Pow Wow

-Pow Wows are the Indigneous people's way of meeting together, to join in dancing, singing, visiting, renewing old friendships and making new ones.
+Pow Wows are the Indigenous people's way of meeting together, joining in dancing, singing, visiting, renewing old friendships, and making new ones.
 Events as these are meant to renew and preserve the rich heritage and culture of the Indigenous people.

 There were at least seven nations living in Missouri at the time of European contact, but other nations traveled through Missouri during the “Indian Removal.”
 Those included Cherokees, Delawares, Kickapoos, Sacs and Foxes, and Shawnees.